 Implementation of 6 community-level projects has begun guided by community adaptation plans.
 Their priority response to climate change is fixing existing irrigation systems and improving the efficiency of water use.
 With technical assistance provided by our project and proper organization, they were able to access small funds and materials support from their district representatives.

-Partners“Securing Mountain Waters and Livelihoods”–a cooperative project of USAID and The Mountain Institute’s (TMI) Andes Program (Instituto de Montaña) in partnership with The University of Texas at Austin.
+Partners“Securing Mountain Waters and Livelihoods”–a cooperative project of USAID and the Instituto de Montaña in partnership with the University of Texas at Austin.

 We were priviledged to partner with: The communities, villages and irrigation groups of Cordillera Blanca, Los Andes de Recuay, Aquia, Santa Cruz, Tupac Yupanqui, Union Caninaco, José Martín Sotero, Shallap-Huapish-Toclla, Paquishca-Coyllur, and Shirapata-Máchac.

 The Municipal Commonwealths of Tres Cuencas, Waraq and Yanamayo and the dozens of districts and provinces that belong to these commonwealths.